GilaGlazer/React-Node.js-MongoDB/README.md

 - ✅ Database connectivity and CRUD operations
 - ✅ Frontend-backend integration
 - ✅ Basic user interface implementation
-- 🔄 Future enhancements: Authentication, advanced validation, security features

-## 🤝 Contributing

-This system is designed with scalability in mind.
-Future enhancements may include:
-- User authentication and authorization
-- Advanced search and filtering
-- Event categories and tags
-- Image upload capabilities
-- Email notifications
-- Event booking system

-## 📞 Support

-For questions or support regarding this Event Management System, please refer to the project documentation or contact the development team.

----

 **Built with ❤️ using React, Node.js, TypeScript, and MongoDB**